-This "Mr. Sandman" Cat TikTok Video Is Going Viral Thanks To Its Purrfect Star
+This Cat Dancing In A "Mr. Sandman" TikTok Video Is The Cutest Viral Moment

 I think one universal truth is that, whether you're a feline owner or not, cat videos are pretty much guaranteed to put a smile on your face.
 If you're a TikTok user, you've probably seen the "Mr. Sandman" cat TikTok video that's recently been taking over the app.
 The star of the show, a ginger cat that's named after Ed Sheeran, can be seen clapping, twirling, and doing all sorts of adorable tricks in the viral clip, which makes it the purr-fect way to banish the Monday scaries.